 CBD, like many forms of medication, needs to be metabolised by the liver before it can be distributed around the body.
 Once the digestive system has processed CBD, it will go through a “first-pass” process in the liver.
 It is at this point that the liver uses special enzymes to help break the CBD down into smaller core components (metabolites) and distribute them around the body via the circulatory system.
 This process is perfectly natural.

 The potential problem with CBD is that when it is consumed alongside other medication, it basically takes all of the liver's attention.
 The special enzymes we mentioned, specifically the cytochrome P450 enzyme, becomes distracted by CBD, and this can stop it from breaking down any other medication present into smaller parts.
 This is where adverse effects can occur.
 If certain medications are left in the body for longer than they should be, the body can start to experience side effects.

 Research into the potential interaction between CBD and medication is ongoing

 Any drug that is metabolised by the P450 enzyme could be affected by CBD.
 Many types of steroids, antibiotics, antidepressants, beta blockers, and antihistamines fall into that category, amongst several other forms of medication.
 However, just because these types of medication are broken down by enzymes in the liver doesn't mean that interaction with CBD will definitely occur.
-When deciding to take CBD, you should always consult your doctor first, especially if you have concerns about its impact on your present prescribed medications, if in fact you are currently on prescribed medications.
+When deciding to take CBD, you should always consult a doctor first, if you have concerns about its possible impact on your prescribed medication.